Dividing by Zero

 Once again, dividing by zero gives us difficulties!

-Okay, let us imagine you can divide by zero, and see what happens.
+Okay, let us imagine we can divide by zero, and see what happens.

-That means that things like 1/0 and 0/0 should behave like normal numbers.
+That means that things like 10 and 00 would behave like normal numbers.

 Try Multiplying By Zero